 For almost 20 years, beginning in December 1996, I worked in the Theory of Condensed Matter (TCM) Group at the Cavendish Laboratory -- the physics department of the University of Cambridge.
 Beginning in 2010 I also worked jointly at University College, London for a few years.
 From 2002 until 2010 I was a Royal Society Research Fellow and for ten years also a College Lecturer at Emmanuel College, Cambridge.

 In late 2015, for reasons too complicated to explain, I ended up moving to Italy to become an 'independent scientist'.
 In practice that meant I continued to run the Apuan Alps Centre for Physics, my theoretical physics research centre and events venue in the mountain village of Vallico Sotto, Tuscany, Italy (founded in 2004) whilst simultaneously building and running an art gallery 'Keil Art Bronze' in central Florence (see here) - all whilst thinking a lot about things that are interesting to me.
-In September 2019, having closed the gallery, I returned to full-time research, and it'll be fun to see what happens next.
-(In January 2020, I became an 'Honorary Research Fellow' at University College, London).
+In September 2019, having closed the gallery, I returned to full-time independent research, and it'll be fun to see what happens next.

 My research was and is principally concerned with the development of highly accurate quantum-mechanical methods useful in understanding and predicting the properties of matter, though I also have a long-standing interest in the foundations of quantum physics.
 I am also a specialist in massively parallel computing, and routinely develop and run calculations on some of the largest machines in the world.
 I am an author of over sixty scientific articles and book chapters, and have written a number of widely used international-class software programs, including the well-known and widely used quantum Monte Carlo code 'CASINO' (which I continue to develop in collaboration with my colleagues Neil Drummond and Pablo López Ríos).
 An experienced public speaker and teacher, I have given numerous invited talks all over the world along with various lecture courses and thousands of small-group supervisions over many years in Cambridge.